b-davies/NetLogo_GIS_tutorial/README.md

 The stable release can be downloaded as a zip here:
 [![DOI](https://zenodo.org/badge/131584168.svg)](https://zenodo.org/badge/latestdoi/131584168)

+The “dem.asc” dataset used in this example is an ASCII raster extracted from tile n34w119 of the USGS National Elevation Dataset (http://nationalmap.gov), centered on Santa Catalina Island, California.
+The “quarries.shp” dataset is a shapefile of simulated quarry locations.

+## ABOUT THE MODEL

 This is a model used in Davies et al. (2019) based on the work of This work draws on a neutral model of stone procurement by Brantingham (2003), and builds directly on work developed in Romanowska et al. (2019).

 ## HOW IT WORKS